Memorial Service June 2nd at 4 pm

-Jack was born in Minersville, Pennsylvania where he graduated high school at Minersville Area High School in 1967.
-While his parents were busy with the restaurant he developed a love for horses and showed in horseshow events.
+Jack was born in Minersville, Pennsylvania where he graduated from high school at Minersville Area High School in 1967.
+While his parents were busy with the restaurant, he developed a love for horses and showed in horseshow events.

 In 1972 Jack moved to Powder Mountain Ski area in Ogden, Utah and worked as a ski lift mechanic and snow cat equipment operator.
 He loved the remoteness of the resort but three years later decided to move to a bigger ski area and moved to Park City, Utah.

-Jack and I (Londie Padelsky) met at Park City Ski Area in 1980 and we have been soul mates ever since.
-He worked on lift maintenance and I was a cashier in the cafeteria and a part time photographer.
+Jack and I (Londie Padelsky) met at Park City Ski Area in 1980-and we have been soul mates ever since.
+He worked on lift maintenance-I was a cashier in the cafeteria, and part time photographer.
 Our first date he invited me for an evening snow mobile ride and took me all over the mountain.
 I was too embarrassed to tell him I had recently bruised my tailbone from falling off a mechanical bull.
 Every bump blasted my butt but I continued to smile because Jack was so thrilled to show me the high mountain scenery.
-When he showed me his little fortress hidden in the trees by one of the old mines way up on the mountain, I knew right then that we had a lot in common and would be together and I moved in shortly thereafter.
+When he showed me his little fortress hidden in the trees by one of the old mines way up on the mountain, I knew right then that we had a lot in common and would be together, and I moved in shortly thereafter.
 Jack was the overseer of that part of the mountain.
 It was somewhat secluded.
 In the winter we had to take a snowmobile to get to the house.
-Over the years went cross country skiing and hiked all over the mountain from right outside our door.
+Over the years we cross country skied and hiked all over the mountain from right outside our door.
 We loved it.
 Jack enjoyed skiing at Park City.
 I loved watching him weave down the slopes, as he was such a graceful skier.
-Ice hockey was his passion.
+Ice Hockey was his passion.
 He loved going to Salt Lake City to play with his buddies on the lift maintenance ice hockey team.
 Every spring he had six weeks off work.
 Jack loved the ocean as he did the mountains.
 He traveled to Fiji, we went to Tahiti and explored all over the Southwest and back East.

-Jack whole-heartedly appreciated his friendships with his childhood friends in Minersville and the lift maintenance crews in Park City and Mammoth Mountain.
-He loved his old time packer friend Gus Weber, his neighborhood friends and after his retirement his bond with his camping buddies Brian, Deric and especially Jim.
+Jack whole-heartedly appreciated his friendships with his childhood friends in Minersville, and the lift maintenance crews in Park City and Mammoth Mountain.
+He loved his old time packer friend Gus Weber, his neighborhood friends, and after his retirement his bond with his camping buddies.

 Although he has passed from this world, he continues to inspire, to delight, to add richness to the lives of those who have known and loved him.
 Jack leaves behind friends who will miss him and horses and dogs that will look for him.
 Londie, wife and partner of 38 years will think of him often along with Londie’s parents, Roy and Dolly Garcia, family Janet, Debbie, Heidi, Ronnie, in-laws and extended children.
-From Pennsylvania, his sister Carol Jenkins; nieces, Karen and Lori Jenkins and great niece and nephew, Ava and Quentin.
-He loved his mom and dad, John and Sara Padelsky who preceded him in death.
+From Pennsylvania, his sister Carol Jenkins, nieces Karen and Lori Jenkins, and a great niece and nephew, Ava and Quentin.
+He loved his mom and dad, John and Sara Padelsky, who preceded him in death.